-- Grind the seat at a 32° angle [A] until the seat O.D.
-[B] is within the specified range. - ★If the seat O.D. is within the specified range, measure the seat width as described below. - To measure the seat width, use vernier calipers to measure the width [C] of the 45° angle portion of the seat at several places around the seat.
+- Grind the seat at a 32° angle [A] until the seat outside diameter [B] is within the specified range. - ★ If the seat outside diameter is within the specified range, measure the seat width as described below. - To measure the seat width, use vernier calipers to measure the width [C] of the 45° angle portion of the seat at several places around the seat.